 - Their teeth never stop growing

-Mice teeth grow at a rate of 0.3 mm each day which is why they constantly need to gnaw on something in order to file them down and keep them under control.
-Gnaw marks are actually one of the tell-tale signs of a mice infestation.
+Mice's teeth grow at a rate of 0.3 mm each day which is why they constantly need to gnaw on something in order to file them down and keep them under control.
+Gnaw marks are actually one of the tell-tale signs of a mouse infestation.

 - Mice are excellent jumpers, climbers and swimmers